qugank/sketch-lattice.github.io/README.md

 2. running `python -u generation_sketch_gcn.py` for training.

 ## testing

+The pre-trained models(encoder & decoder) and the corresponding parameters are available in `./models_32_150`.

 1. edit `generation_hyper_params.py`, setting `self.data_location`, `self.save_path`,`self.category` and other parameters if you need.